 3 Tips for Getting Paid with Whiting-Turner

-No matter the project or the general contractor, subcontractors and suppliers should always do everything they can to ensure they get paid on time.
+No matter the project or the general contractor, subcontractors and suppliers should always do everything they can to protect their payment rights.
 Here are three things you can do that help the payment process on every project.

 1. Send a preliminary notice